szabgab/slides/perl-intro/intro.md

 * Not really Perl specific, but make variables as tight as possible!
 * You will thank yourself a year later.

+## Keep it simple
+{id: keep-it-simple}

+* A script has to be simple, readable and reusable.
+* Sophisticated optimization and algorithms are less interesting.

 ## First script with main function
 {id: first-perl-scirpt-with-main}